simplyadrian/cookbook-blockdevice-simplyadrian/README.md

 Note: Size is in GB

-HVM override attribute is specific to the NativeX fork of aws cookbook and is required to be set to 'true' when provisioning EBS volumes on HVM instances. blockdevice-nativex will try to auto-detect HVM instances.
+HVM override attribute is specific to the simplyadrian fork of aws cookbook and is required to be set to 'true' when provisioning EBS volumes on HVM instances. blockdevice-simplyadrian will try to auto-detect HVM instances.
 If this fails you can override the value using the attribute.

 License and Authors
 -------------------
 Authors: Adrian Herrera, Jesse Hauf, Brett Stime

-Copyright 2014-2015, NativeX Holdings LLC.
+Copyright 2014-2015, simplyadrian Holdings LLC.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.